vbianchi/Mentori/BRAINSTORM.md

 # BRAINSTORM.md - ResearchAgent Project (v2.5.3 Target)

 This document tracks the current workflow, user feedback, and immediate brainstorming ideas for the ResearchAgent project.
 Current Version & State (Targeting v2.5.3):

 Recent key advancements and fixes:

 -   Core Agent Logic & Tool Integration (Improved):
     -   Plan execution now attempts actual tool use and LLM generation for steps, replacing previous placeholder logic.
--   Chat UI/UX Refinement (Significant Progress, Ongoing Polish):
+-   Chat UI/UX Refinement (Significant Progress, Nearing Completion for this phase):
-    -   **Visual Design Achieved (based on `simulation_option6.html` as a foundation):**
+    -   **Visual Design Achieved & Enhanced (based on `simulation_option6.html` as a foundation):**
         -   User messages with right side-lines.
-System/status messages use a blue outer left side-line (RA final answers and Plan Proposals now have this line removed for a cleaner look).
+System/status messages use a blue outer left side-line (RA final answers and Plan Proposals now have this line removed).
 No side-lines for major step announcements.
 Nested/indented component-specific lines for sub-statuses & agent thoughts are rendering.
-        -   **Improved Alignment & Indentation:** Sub-steps (thoughts, tool outputs, sub-statuses) within major agent steps now have a more consistent and deeper indentation, improving overall chat flow alignment.
+        -   **Improved Alignment & Indentation:** Sub-steps (thoughts, tool outputs, sub-statuses) within major agent steps now have a more consistent and deeper indentation (increased to ~40px).
+        -   **Font Sizes:** General UI font size increased.
+Token Usage area font size specifically increased.
         -   HTML tags (`<strong>`, `<em>`) now render correctly.
     -   **Interactivity & Layout Enhancements:**
         -   **Collapsible Elements:** Major agent steps are now collapsible.
 Tool outputs in chat are collapsible by clicking their label.
-        -   **Message Bubble Widths Adjusted:** User messages, final RA answers, and Plan Proposals now use ~60% of the central panel width.
+        -   **Message Bubble Widths Adjusted:** User messages, final RA answers (now fit-to-content up to max), and Plan Proposals use ~60% of the central panel width.
 Sub-components within agent steps (thoughts, tool outputs, sub-statuses) use ~40% width.
 Major step titles also wrap and adhere to ~60% width.
         -   **Agent Avatar:** An "RA" avatar is now displayed next to final agent answer messages.
         -   **Blue Line Removal:** The left blue line has been removed from final RA messages and Plan Proposal blocks.
+        -   **Role LLM Selectors:** Labels in chat header are now white with small colored square indicators matching agent step colors.
     -   **Persistence Implemented & Refined:**
         -   All new message structures (major steps, sub-statuses, thoughts, tool outputs) are saved to the database and reloaded into chat history.
-        -   **Confirmed plans loaded from history now render with visual consistency** to plans confirmed live (correct width, no blue line).
+        -   **FIXED:** Confirmed plans loaded from history now render with visual consistency to plans confirmed live (correct width, no blue line, correct status text).
     -   **Bug Fixes:**
-        -   **`read_file` Tool Output:** Content from the `read_file` tool is now correctly displayed in its chat bubble.
+        -   **`read_file` Tool Output:** Content from the `read_file` tool is now correctly displayed in its chat bubble and nested correctly.
         -   **Chat Scroll Behavior:** Fixed issue where chat would unnecessarily scroll to the bottom when expanding/collapsing message bubbles (like tool outputs).
+        -   **Sub-step Nesting:** Ensured tool outputs, thoughts, and sub-statuses are correctly nested within their parent major step and collapse/expand with it.
 -   Plan Proposal UI & Persistence (COMPLETE).
--   Token Counter UI & Functionality (FIXED): Expandable UI for token breakdown by role is in place.
+-   Token Counter UI & Functionality (FIXED & ENHANCED): Expandable UI for token breakdown by role is in place.
 Token counting functionality now works for all individual agent/LLM roles.
+Font size increased.
 -   File Upload Functionality (FIXED): File uploads to the task workspace are now functional.
 -   **FEATURE: Enhanced In-Chat Tool Feedback & Usability (Core Functionality Implemented & Refined):**
     -   **Backend:** Sends `tool_result_for_chat` WebSocket messages from `callbacks.py` upon tool completion.